All-time leading scorers against every team

 Los Angeles: Juan Pablo Angel, 7

-The highlight is obviously the two-goal performance in the 5:4 triumph in 2007, with the later game-winner from an acute angle.
+The highlight is obviously the two-goal performance in the 5:4 triumph in 2007, with the late game-winner from an acute angle.

 Miami: Adolfo Valencia, 5

 Forever Valencia's, unless Miami returns from the dead...
-Two of those came in a great 3:0 road win in 2001 against the league-leading (soon to be dead) Fusion.
+Two of those came in a great 3:0 road win in 2001 against the league-leading (soon to be extinct) Fusion.